3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### GetImage
 Gets the next available image from the camera as a `Bitmap`.
-The image is likely to have already been captured and possibly written to disk.
-In this case the image would need to be read from disk and then returned.
-If the image is still in memory then the `Bitmap`.
+If an image is available, it will be returned.
+Otherwise, the function will block if the `Status` member equals `CameraStatus.RUNNING` and return the next available image once it becomes available.
+If the `Status` member equals `CameraStatus.STOPPED`, the method will return `null` to signal that there are no available images.

+### Concurrency
+The ICamera Interface should be able to return a `Bitmap` image while still capturing data.
+This will be accomplished by placing captured images into a `ConcurrentQueue<Bitmap>`.
+When the queue reaches a certain capacity the remaining captured images will be written to a disk.
+As the `ConcurrentQueue<Bitmap>` empties the images will be read from disk and loaded back into the queue.
+In order to accomplish this concurrency, two threads will be needed.
+One thread will be used to produce data.
+The other thread will belong to the caller of the `GetImage` method and will be used to dequeue the next image and serve it the caller.

 ## Computer Vision Design